|1||Chiang Khong, Chiang Rai|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Si Maha Phot air is currently 0 times above the WHO annual air quality guideline value
+PM2.5 concentration in Si Maha Phot is currently 8.6 times the WHO annual air quality guideline value

 Moderate 66 US AQI